 |

-The largest flying bird of the Americas – the jabiru stork – is shy and hard to photograph most places – but is quite approachable in the Pantanal.
+The largest flying bird of the Americas – the jabiru stork – is shy and hard to photograph most places – but can be quite approachable in the Pantanal.

 |